Scottish clubs in Europe - what do we now know?

 Just like Hearts this season, the Pittodrie side's guaranteed group action will come in the Conference League.
 However, they will have the chance to play in the Europa League sections if they can navigate their way past a play-off.

-Working out who they might face remains horrendously complicated. but, in short, it's not going to be a skoosh.
+Working out who they might face remains horrendously complicated but, in short, it's not going to be a skoosh.

 If Barry Robson's men suffer defeat, though they will parachute into the Conference League groups.